Overview

 You’ll learn how to:

-• Set up a simplified (i.e., a not yet very realistic) simulation environment using Gazebo with preset and custom worlds and the Crazyflie drone models.
+• Set up a simplified (i.e., a not yet very realistic) simulation environment with preset and custom worlds and the Crazyflie drone models.

 • Use Python with the Crazyflie firmware stack to issue control commands.